EternityForest/AnyoneCanDoIt/MathELI5.md

 ## Euler's Identity

 This is called "The most beautiful equation in the world".
-Named for Swiss mathematician Leonhard Euler, often considered one of, or even the greatest mathematician ever to live, it relates 5 fundamental constants in a way that you can't help but notice something special about, even if you don't really understand it.
+Named for Swiss mathematician Leonhard Euler, often considered one of, or even the greatest mathematician ever to live,

+it relates 5 fundamental constants in a way that you can't help but notice something special about, even if you don't really understand it.

 The equation is: e^(i*pi)+1=0

+It shows in an instant the kind of logic mathematical minds find to be profound, and the kind of harmony and precision between the parts, all of which must be exactly as they are, by pure provable logic, with nothing added or removed.

-The imaginary unit, e, pi, one, and zero.
-Exponentiation, multiplication, and addition, often seen as three "generations" of repeated addition.
+The identity links the imaginary unit, e, pi, one, and zero, using Exponentiation, multiplication, and addition, often seen as three "generations" of repeated addition.

 Within that imaginary unit, we have a reference to negative one(and thus, in some views, the concept of negation), and the square root operation.

-Within e, we find a reference to exponential growth and decay, and within pi, we have a reference to the circle, the sine wave, and many other related concepts.
+Within e, we find a reference to exponential growth and decay concepts we see in everything from the economics to biology, and within pi, we have a reference to the circle, the pure tone of a sine wave,  and many other related concepts found in things we take for granted every day.

-It shows in an instant the kind of logic mathematical minds find to be profound, and the kind of harmony and precision between the parts, all of which must be exactly as they are, by pure provable logic, with nothing added or removed.

-The real world is of course, messy, and trying to apply this kind of thinking to engineering doesn't always work.
+The real world is of course, messy, and trying to make it fit this kind of beautiful idea doesn't always work.
 And in fact, many of us find the workings of nature, or our fellow living beings, with all their irrationality and imperfection, to be a more relevant kind of beauty to learn about.

-Nonetheless, Euler's Identity holds true by pure logic, and there is something very interesting about the fact that people, especially so long ago, were able to discover it.
+Nonetheless, Euler's Identity holds true by pure logic, and there is something very interesting about the fact that people, especially so long ago, were able to discover it, and that it's importance and fame have not diminished at all.

 There are no arbitrary choices, every part fits by virtue of what the definition of what those parts are, and all those parts are fundamental constants and operations that appear over and over elsewhere, which gives us a feeling that this is more than just some "logic mind games" and represents a true discovery.

 Interestingly, according to Wikipedia, although it clearly and obviously follows from Euler's work in the 1700s, it is unknown who first stated it explicitly, (which to some, might further add to it's appeal as "Something that just *is*").